Voyager (novel): 1766

 Claire finds Jamie in Edinburgh under the name of Alexander Malcolm, smuggling liquor in the guise of a printers' shop.
 His nephew, Young Ian, runs away from Lallybroch to “assist” his uncle in the business.
-Claire is reunited with her unofficial adopted son, Fergus, whom she last knew as a 10-year-old French pickpocket, and who is now in his 30s.
-To explain her absence, the family tells everyone that Claire was with relatives in France, believing that Jamie was killed at Culloden, and only just learned that he was alive.
+Claire is reunited with her unofficial adopted son, Fergus, who she last knew as a 10-year-old French pickpocket, and who is now in his 30s.
+To explain her absence, the family tells everyone that Claire was with relatives in America, believing that Jamie was killed at Culloden, and only just learned that he was alive.

 After a failed smuggling run, Jamie takes Claire and Young Ian to Lallybroch, where Claire discovers that Jamie married again and has two stepdaughters, Marsali and Joan, and that Jamie's wife is Laoghaire, who, 20 years earlier, had Claire arrested and nearly burned at the stake for witchcraft.
 Angry and betrayed, she leaves Lallybroch, but Young Ian brings her back, telling her that Laoghaire has shot Jamie.
 Upon return, Claire sees that the wound is infected and saves Jamie with antibiotics and syringes brought from the 20th century.
 Jamie negotiates a settlement with Laoghaire, to pay her 1,435 pounds in compensation, and to support her until she marries again.
 To get the money, he, Claire, and Young Ian return to the “seals’ treasure”: the Jacobite gold and jewels buried on an island not far from Ardsmuir.
 When they have the treasure, they plan to go to France and sell the jewels, but Young Ian is kidnapped by a strange ship.
 Jamie and Claire go to France, where Jamie's cousin, Jared, helps them determine the ship's identity and gives them a ship for the West Indies to rescue Ian.
 Laoghaire’s oldest daughter Marsali goes with them in order to marry Fergus.

-At sea, their ship is hailed by an English ship called the Porpoise, looking for a surgeon.
-While Claire is treating the sick, the Porpoise gets under way with Claire on board, and Claire learns that the customs agent searching for Jamie is aboard the Porpoise and plans to have Jamie arrested in Jamaica.
+At sea, their ship is hailed by the warship Porpoise, looking for a surgeon.
+While Claire is treating the sick, Porpoise gets under way with Claire on board, and Claire learns that the customs agent searching for Jamie is aboard Porpoise and plans to have Jamie arrested in Jamaica.
 Claire escapes to Hispaniola, where she is found by a naturalist studying the island's flora, Dr. Stern, and a bizarre, drunken, defrocked priest.
 Jamie's ship has run aground on Hispaniola following a storm, but Claire soon learns that Jamie had left them to rescue her.
 He is captured briefly but escapes and is reunited with Claire.